Higher Apprenticeship - HNC Construction management (Construction Design and Build Technician)

 Career Progression

-This Apprenticeship will include the knowledge, skills and behaviours typically required to achieve Technician status or the equivalent with the industry's recognised professional bodies.
-The final assessment process for this Apprenticeship will typically be representative of the review process required for professional registration.
+This apprenticeship will include the knowledge, skills and behaviours typically required to achieve Technician status or the equivalent with the industry's recognised professional bodies.
+The final assessment process for this apprenticeship will typically be representative of the review process required for professional registration.

 Fees

-September 2023, Apprenticeship
+September 2024, Apprenticeship

 Apprenticeship course fees are subject to the age of the apprentice, and the size of the company.

-For employer’s with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
+For employers with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
 If the apprentice is aged 19+ the government partially subsides the training costs and the employer will need to pay 5% of the costs.
 In the case of this course, the fee would be £450.

-Please note that course fees are to be paid by the employer and apprentices cannot be asked to make a financial contribution toward their training.
+Please note that course fees are to be paid by the employer and apprentices must not be asked to make a financial contribution toward their training.

 To discuss apprenticeship course fees in more detail or for more information on recruiting an apprentice, please contact 01603 773365 or apprenticeships@ccn.ac.uk.

-September 2023, Apprenticeship
+September 2024, Apprenticeship

 Apprenticeship course fees are subject to the age of the apprentice, and the size of the company.

-For employer’s with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
+For employers with less than 50 employees who do not pay the apprenticeship levy and who take on an apprentice who is aged between 16-18 at the start of their apprenticeship, there will be no direct cost and the full training costs will be covered by Government funding.
 If the apprentice is aged 19+ the government partially subsides the training costs and the employer will need to pay 5% of the costs.
 In the case of this course, the fee would be £450.

-Please note that course fees are to be paid by the employer and apprentices cannot be asked to make a financial contribution toward their training.
+Please note that course fees are to be paid by the employer and apprentices must not be asked to make a financial contribution toward their training.

 To discuss apprenticeship course fees in more detail or for more information on recruiting an apprentice, please contact 01603 773365 or apprenticeships@ccn.ac.uk.